 Your lender will typically take over the mortgage on your existing property and finance the purchase of a new one.
-The total amount borrowed is called “peak debt” and includes the balance of your existing mortgage, the contract purchase price of your new home and any purchase costs like stamp duty, legal fees and lenders fees.
+The total amount borrowed is called “peak debt” and includes the balance of your existing mortgage, the contract purchase price of your new home, and any purchase costs like stamp duty, legal, and lender fees.

 Once you sell your existing home, the sale proceeds (minus costs like real estate fees) are used to reduce the “peak debt”.

-The remaining debt then becomes the “end debt” which is paid as a standard mortgage from then on.
+The remaining debt becomes the “end debt”, which is paid as a standard mortgage from then on.

 Bridging loans vs deposit bonds

-The truth is, bridging loans and deposit bonds achieve the same thing, but in different ways.
-The Australian Securities and Investments Commission defines deposit bonds as a financial agreement that can be used “in place of a deposit when a buyer exchanges contracts on a property”.
+The truth is that bridging loans and deposit bonds achieve the same thing but in different ways.
+The Australian Securities and Investments Commission defines deposit bonds as a financial agreement that can be used “in place of a deposit when a buyer exchange contracts on a property”.